interactive-fiction-class/interactive-fiction-class.github.io/in_class_activities/play-text-adventures/play-text-adventures.md

 Helpfully, the very first interaction with Bronze is a question asking you ``Have you played interactive fiction before? >``.
 We recommend responding ``no``.
 If you do, then Bronze will display a bunch of userful hints about what commands you can use at each location in the game.

-While you're plaing this game, please do the following:
+### Questions
-* __Draw a map of the game__ as you go.
+1.  __Draw a map of the game__ as you go.
 Drawing maps was a normal practice in classific interactive fiction games.
-We'll ask you to take a snapshot of your map and turn it in via Gradescope at the end of the class period.
+Take a snapshot of your map and turn it in via Gradescope at the end of the class period.
+2. How many of the rooms did you explore in Bronze?
+This is tracked for you in the title bar at the top of the game.
+Did you solve any of puzzles?
-* __Keep track of failed commands__.
+3.  __Keep track of failed commands__.
 Write down or copy-and-paste a list of any commands that you try that the game fails to understand.
+When you tried a command and it failed, where you able to re-issue a different command that the game could understand?
+If so, give an example.
+4. What do you perceive are the challenges in designing a text adventure game as compared to non-interactive fiction?

 ## AI Dungeon 2